Wasserwecken/markdownpaper/content.md

 The markdown content can be provided by an URL and can be changed by setting the `src` attribute to you path of needs.
 The root path of any media defined in the markdown will be the location of the `render.html`.
 The actual location of the content is NOT respected.

-This is shown in [people] where the process is vidusalized.

 There is also the option to embedded the markdown content directly into the `render.html` by removing the `src` attribute entirely and adding the content directly in the tag.

-### Customisation
+### Customization
-Because the tool is just a static HTMl file, any customisations can be made immidiatly.
-The default paper style and behaviour is embedded directly in the `render.html`.
+Because the tool is just a static HTML file, any customizations can be made immediately.
+The default paper style and behavior is embedded directly in the `render.html`.
 There are options to define basic layout and appearance by the `<Config>` tag, which is documented in detail in the section '<a href="#h3-8">3.8.
 Layout configuration</a>'.

 If the standard or extended markdown elements do not fit your needs, any almost any CSS framework and JavaScript library can be added to the `render.html`.
 The only restriction is the use of static resources, there is no support for NPM modules or TypeScript out of the box.